auth0/docs/win8-tutorial.md

 ## Testing the app:

 Compile the App and run it.
-Assuming your connection (__my-new-connection__ in this turorial) is configured to use Google you will see the standard login screen:
+Assuming your connection (__google-openid__ in this tutorial) is enabled, you should see the standard login screen:

 ![](img/win8-step2.png)